wongzit/wongzit/README.md

 ## about me 🤖

 - 👋 Hi, I’m @wongzit
 - 👀 I’m an Assis.
-Prof. at The Univ. of Osaka, Japan.
+Prof. at The University of Osaka, Japan.
 - 🌱 Researcher in organic chemistry and programer.
 - 📫 Catch me by wang.zhe.dr@gmail.com
 - 🏡 Welcome to my [HomePage](https://wongzit.github.io/)